 Months of entry

-Are you a doctor, dentist, other healthcare professional, or medical student wishing to intercalate?
+Are you a doctor, dentist, other healthcare professional wishing to develop your role as a teacher, trainer, clinical or educational supervisor?
 This masters programme will support your professional development as an educator, and provide you with the skills to research a chosen area of interest.

 Qualification and course duration